 There are three powerful attributes of campaign tracking that help with content attribution:

 Persistence.
-Once a lead is attributed to a campaign, the campaign mapping will follow the lead even as the lead gets converted to other objects lower in the funnel such as a contact or opportunity.
-This lets you not only track how many leads were generated by a piece, but also if these leads resulted in further actions.
+Once a lead is attributed to a campaign, campaign mapping follows the lead.
+This holds even as the lead is converted to other objects lower in the funnel, such as a contact or opportunity.
+It lets you track not only how many leads a piece generated, but also whether these leads resulted in further actions.

 Multiple Attribution.
-More than one campaign can be associated with a lead record, which lets multiple pieces of content get credit under a multi-touch attribution model (more details on what this is later).
+You can associate more than one campaign with a lead record.
+This lets multiple pieces of content get credit under a multi-touch attribution model (more details on what this is later).

 President, Vertical Measures @ArnieK

-Once you have implemented campaign tracking, you can then generate reports or use a Salesforce plugin like Full Circle CRM to analyze your campaigns.
+Once you have implemented campaign tracking, you can then generate reports or use a Salesforce plugin like Full Circle Insights to analyze campaigns.

 The types of questions you can now answer include:

-- How many new leads were generated from a given piece of content?
+- How many new leads did a given piece of content generate?

 - Which pieces of content helped convert leads lower into the funnel?

 - How many existing leads in my database touched a particular piece of content?